wyz2368/depgraph/README.md

 sudo make install
 ```

-* Compilation may fail with gcc-7 version.
+* Compilation may fail if gcc is version 7.
    * `gcc -v` # should return version 5 or 6
    * `g++ -v` # should return version 5 or 6